alt113/alt113.github.io/README.md

 * [NL-FuN](https://github.com/alt113/NL-FuN.git): N-Layered FeUdal Networks based on FeUdal Networks adapted to suit PySC2 observations
 * [NGS](https://github.com/traffic-control-fyp-aub/ns3-gym.git): The playground for reinforcement learning in networking research with SUMO integration.

+### Organizations

+I am a member of the [Flow](https://flow-project.github.io) organization which is a deep reinforcement learning framework for mixed autonomy traffic developed by UC Berkeley.
+I am also a member and administrator at [Traffic Control FYP AUB](https://github.com/traffic-control-fyp-aub).

 ### Adresses

 You can email me at any of the following addresses.
 If you want a quick reply start with the email at the top of the list :)